Can Veneers Help With Teeth Sensitivity?

-Sensitive teeth plagues many Canadians.
+Sensitive teeth plague many Canadians.
 To tame the pain of tooth sensitivity, your dentist may recommend veneers.

 What are veneers?